UPDATED JANUARY 8, 2020

 Why a mobile-friendly site is essential for a storage facility.

-If you use the browser on your cell phone, you know if a site looks good or not.
+If you use the browser on your cell phone, you know if a website looks good or not.
 On a “mobile-friendly” site, you can read everything clearly, within the margins of the screen, and the buttons are easy to press.
 You’re looking at a modern “mobile responsive” version of the website.
+In 2020, this is practically universal, because any theme that you want to apply to your website is going to be mobile responsive going in.

 Having a mobile responsive site is critically important for self storage facilities.
 “Visibility is the single most important customer draw,” according to The Parham Group’s analysis of a typical self storage customer.
-Which means that when a prospect is exposed to the self storage brand, they are most likely driving by, with their cell phone being their on-hand digital device to get a phone number, check rates, view hours, etc.
+Which means that when a prospect is exposed to the self storage brand, they are most likely driving by, with their cell phone being the digital device they use to get a phone number, check rates, view hours, etc.

 The website itself should have the unit sizes available, the rates, the phone number formatted as “click-to-call” and the address.
-There’s a lot more a self storage operator *can* do with a website, but it starts with the basics: mobile friendly with clear, accessible information.
+There’s a lot more a self storage operator *can* do with a website, but it starts with the basics: mobile friendly with clear, accessible information for prospects and customers alike.

 2. Business Listings / Citations